leeprovoost/go-rest-api-template/README.md

 When someone hits our API, without a specified route, then we can handle that with either a standard 404 (not found), or any other type of feedback.

-We also want to set up a health check that monitoring tools like Sensu can call: `GET /healthcheck`.
+We also want to set up a health check that monitoring tools like [Sensu](https://sensuapp.org/) can call: `GET /healthcheck`.
 The health check route can return a 200 OK when the serivce is up and running, including some extra stats.
 Your DevOps colleagues will be very grateful for this.

 ### Route Handlers

+TO DO

+### Mock Data

+TO DO

+### Testing

+TO DO

+### Security

+TO DO

+### Bluemix / Cloud Foundry

+TO DO

+### Other

 TO DO